brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 snake, who reared up to stand taller than Harry.
 They stared at one another, wide emerald eyes to glowing slitted yellow.

-"*Give it here, boy,"* the snake commanded. *"Give it to Nagini."*
+"*Give it here, boy,*" the snake commanded. "*Give it to Nagini.*"

 Oh.
 So that's where the voice was coming from.
 A talking snake.
 Sure.
 Why not?
 Was it any stranger than the bathroom mirror that told him his hair looked silly in the Sleuw's house?

-"*Er... what?"*
+"*Er... what?*"

 The snake looked startled- how he could tell, Harry wasn't sure- then, angry again.

 "*The mousey.
 Give Nagini her little mousey.
 It is Nagini's to play with.
 Master gave it to Nagini.
 It is Master's present!
-Give it here or Nagini will play with*you*instead!"*
+Give it her or Nagini will play with* you *instead!*"

 Harry didn't even consider giving the rat over.
 Not that he thought the rat's life was worth more than his own (he'd killed several over the